 While the Croft Institute might appear like a Dr. Evil science-lab gone mad, in truth the only dangerous thing here are the beautifully delicious drinks.

-The Croft Institute is located at the end of Croft Alley, off Little Bourke Street in Melbourne’s Chinatown, The Croft Institute closed for good during the 2020-2022 Covid19 pandemic.
+Located at the end of Croft Alley just off Little Bourke Street in Melbourne’s Chinatown, The Croft Institute closed for good during the 2020-2022 Covid19 pandemic.

 Disclosure: No Connection, Unpaid, My Own Opinions.
 I have not received any compensation for writing this content and I have no material connection to The Croft Institute.
-Thanks to Belinda Richardson who kindly led me to some of her favourite bars in Melbourne’s CBD.
+Thanks to BR who kindly led me to some of her favourite bars in Melbourne’s CBD.
 I made the photos on 27 August 2012.
-This post appears on Fotoeins Fotopress at fotoeins.com as http://wp.me/p1BIdT-2Vf.
+This post appears on Fotoeins Fotografie at fotoeins DOT com as http://wp.me/p1BIdT-2Vf.